 Communications equipment operators are responsible for generating, transmitting, tracking, and routing military communications.
 They operate sophisticated, state-of-the-art, electronic receivers and associated analysis and recording equipment to collect airborne, shipborne, land-based Radio Detection and Ranging (RADAR), and other signals within the electromagnetic spectrum.
 They use this equipment to communicate a wide range of information, including operational plans and the transmission of classified information.
+They may perform limited operator maintenance.

 Communications equipment operators may work either indoors or outdoors, depending on the specialty.
 They may be assigned to ships, aircraft, land bases, or mobile field units.